bravetechnologycoop/BraveSensor/README.md

 | Production (**prod**) | doadmin | backend-replacement |
 | Development (**dev**) | doadmin | development         |

-These steps need to be re-run anything the database changes.
+These steps need to be re-run anyttime the database changes.

 1. Log in to Digital Ocean